About boxelder bugs

-- The boxelder bug is a common pest of box elder trees (Maryland Biodiversity Project), also known as ash-leaved maple.
+- The boxelder bug (Boisea trivittata) is a common pest of box elder trees.

 - The immature bugs, called nymphs, are also red and black.
 The legs and short wing pads of the nymphs are black.
 The exposed abdomen is red.
 As the nymphs mature, the black wings grow longer and finally cover the red abdomen in the adult stage.